marvtdawson/angular-springboot-todo/README.md

 ## Spring Boot 5 & Angular 6 To-Do Application

 The to-do application was create to track daily tasks.
+This application based on a Udemy.com course titled "Go Full Stack with Spring Boot and Angular" developed by in28Minutes.

 #### This project was developed with: